 Callback Handler - Is the prototype for a function supplied by the client.
-The API calls this callback handler to deliver a response to an asynchronous request.
+The APIs call these callback handlers to deliver a response to an asynchronous request.
+CVCBH is the CvArgs callback function, and OLCBH is the ObjectList callback function.

 GetSelectInfo - Obtains information needed to pass to a select system call.